 When you do hit a "checkpoint" in your repayment journey (i.e., for every $500 or $1,000 you pay off), celebrate in a small way.
 If you work for yourself, take the afternoon off and go on a hike or bike ride, or treat yourself to a lunch at your favorite Italian restaurant in town.

 Partner up with someone who is also paying off debt.
 Commit to weekly or monthly check-ins to see how your progress is going.
 If things are getting in the way, your buddy can offer you encouragement and support.
 When you hit a checkpoint, consider celebrating together.

-Along the same lines, my friend and I are pushing each other along with writing our first self-published books.
-We email each other word count updates and have looked over drafts and given each other valuable feedback.
-Knowing that someone is anticipating my updates gives me incentive to keep plugging along toward a finished product.
+Say you and a friend are pushing each other along with writing your first self-published books.
+You both email each other word count updates and have looked over drafts, giving each other valuable feedback.
+Knowing that someone is anticipating your updates also gives you incentives to proudly keep plugging along toward a finished product.

 Adding more to your balance will have the same effect.
 If you can, lock those credit cards away for now.
 Or see if you can momentarily "pause" your accounts so you don’t add to your balance.

 While getting out of credit card debt is no easy feat, you have it in your power to make serious headway and get it paid off.
 By putting these steps into action, you can see the light at the end of your debt payoff journey and get that credit card balance down to a solid zero.

 *There is no affiliation between Rocket Loans and ValuePenguin.
 Rocket Loans does not vouch for or assume any responsibility for the content, accuracy, or completeness of material presented directly or indirectly in linked sites.